- Describe viewpoints from the major psychological perspectives related to the etiology of personality disorders

 Evidence shows personality disorders may begin with parental personality issues.
 These cause the parent to have their own difficulties in adulthood, such as difficulties reaching higher education, obtaining jobs, and securing dependable relationships.
 By either genetic or modeling mechanisms, children can pick up these traits.
-Additionally, poor parenting appears to have symptom elevating effects on personality disorders.
-More specifically, lack of maternal bonding has also been correlated with personality disorders.
-In a study comparing 100 healthy individuals to 100 borderline personality disorder patients, analysis showed that BPD patients were significantly more likely not to have been breastfed as a baby (42.4% in BPD vs. 9.2% in healthy controls).
-These researchers suggested this act may be essential in fostering maternal relationships.
-When left unfostered, other attachment and interpersonal problems occur later in life ultimately leading to the development of personality disorders.
+Additionally, poor parenting appears to have symptom-elevating effects on personality disorders.
+Another hypothesis is that a lack of maternal bonding may lead to the development of personality disorders.

 Key Takeaways: The Etiology of Personality Disorders

 - Biological causes of personality disorders have not been identified for most disorders.
 It is difficult to determine whether genetics play a significant role in the development of personality disorders to the exclusion of social and psychological factors.